RobRendell/gTove/README.md

     * Might want filter options in columns - filter for "any non-empty" plus specific values?
 "Not" checkbox?
         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)

+* Ability to attach maps to one another, so they move together.
 * Billboard flag on standees, to make them always face the camera?
 Useful for trees etc.
 * Ability to add transition points between levels, which automatically move minis to the other place?
 * Ability to rename maps on the tabletop (since with paint tool you can have a base texture with different drawings on it)